nosarthur/nosarthur.github.io/_drafts/Bernoulli-binormial-Gaussian-Poisson-Exponential.md

 ---
 layout: post
-title: "Bernoulli, binomial, Gaussian, and Possion"
+title: "The evolution of basic statistical distributions: Bernoulli, binomial, Gaussian, Poisson, and exponential"
-date:   2018-08-22 10:40:00 -0500
+date:   2022-08-22 10:40:00 -0500
 categories: [math and physics]
 comments: true
 tags: [probabilities, random processes]
 ---

-Probability theory, statistics, and stochastic processes all study undeterminstic events.
+Probability theory, statistics, and stochastic processes all study events that are not deterministic.
 Roughly speaking, they can be seen as theories of signal source, results counting, and dynamics.
 Many neat results can be constructed from simple things.
 Here I will start from the simplest probability distribution - the